 1 SCOPE

 This standard specifies minimum requirements for powered filtering devices incorporating helmet or hood with gas, particle or combined filter(s) for respiratory protection.
 It does not cover devices designed for use in circumstances where there is or might be an oxygen deficiency (oxygen less than 19.5 percent by volume).
-Also it does not cover respiratory protective devices designed for escape purposes..
+Also it does not cover respiratory protective devices designed for escape purposes.

 2 REFERENCES